 Law #48.
 Assume Formlessness

 Never bet on stability and lasting order, everything changes.

 And with a given shape and a visible plan you’re too easy to attack.

 Keep yourself adaptable and on the move instead.

 The 48 Laws of Power Quotes

-When you show yourself to the world and display your talents, you naturally stir all kinds of resentment, envy, and other manifestations of insecurity… you cannot spend your life worrying about the petty feelings of others
+When you display your talents, you naturally stir all kinds of resentment, envy, and other manifestations of insecurity… you cannot spend your life worrying about the petty feelings of others